largeapp/M2DCNN/README.md

 # Convolutional Neural Networks for Task-evoked fMRI Data Classification
-M2DCNN is a repository of code and experiment results for A Multi-channel 2D Convolutional Neural Networks Model for Task-evoked fMRI Data Classification, using Keras (version -- ) with TensorFlow (version --) as backend.
+M2DCNN is a repository of codes and experiment results for A Multi-channel 2D Convolutional Neural Networks Model for Task-evoked fMRI Data Classification, using Keras (version -- ) with TensorFlow (version --) as backend.
 ### Publications
 See the following publications for examples of this code in use:
  * **A Multi-channel 2D Convolutional Neural Networks Model for Task-evoked fMRI Data Classification.** Jinlong Hu, Yuezhen Kuang, Bin Liao, Lijie Cao, Shoubin Dong, Ping Li, (submitted)